Vote by Mail

 - Outdoor ballot drop boxes are available 24 hours a day, through 8:00 pm on Election Day.
 Remember, ballots must be returned in the provided return envelope.

-- A voter with a disability who is not able to vote a paper ballot independently may vote at the drive-up voting location on Election Day, or may contact the Davis County Elections office for additional voting options.
+- A voter with a disability who is not able to vote a paper ballot independently may vote by contacting the Davis County Clerk's office for additional voting options.

-- Voter Registration is available online or by mail.
-If you wish to register in person, you will need to make an appointment with the Davis County Elections office.
+- Voter Registration is available online by going here, or you may register in person at the Davis County Clerk's office.